PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part8.md

     return results;
 }
 ```
+The `Runnable` that is passed to `saveHandler` is the single command, `saveButton.setDisable(false)`.
+This is passed to the `Consumer` via `Consumer.accept()`, and is the code that is then passed back to the Controller as a `Runnable` and then gets put into the `onCompleted EventHandler` of the `Task`.
+So it's actually passed around twice.

 Now, when the `Button` is clicked, the first thing that happens is that it is disabled.
 Then the `saveHandler` is invoked, passing it a `Runnable` that re-enables the `Button`.
 Like this:

 ![Disabled Button Screenshot]({{page.screenshot_2}})

+The `Button` will remain disabled until the `Task` completes, and the `onCompleted EventHandler` is executed.
+That `EventHandler` will call `Runnable.run()` which will execute `saveButton.setDisable(false)` and the `Button` will be re-enabled.

 In this way, we keep the GUI code in the ViewBuilder, and the control over the threading in the Controller.

+# Keeping Secrets

+Let's look at what the elements of our MVCI framework "know", and "don't know" about each other.

+1. The Controller knows that it needs to supply the View with a Consumer that it can call to pass back a `Runnable` that is associated with the completion saving a customer record.
+Invocation of this `Consumer` should trigger the customer record save.

+1. The Controller has no knowledge of what that `Runnable` does.

+1. The Controller has no knowledge of how the `Consumer` will be invoked.

+1. The View knows that it will get a `Consumer` from whatever class instantiates it.
+It knows that this `Consumer` is related to saving a customer and needs to be invoked (via `Consumer.accept()`) to execute the save.

+1. The View does not know what the `Consumer` does.

+1. The View does not know how the `Runnable` that it supplies will be invoked.

+1. The Controller knows that it has to call `Interactor.saveCustomer()` via a `Task` in response to invocation of the `Consumer` by the View.

+1. The Controller has no knowledge of what `Interactor.saveCustomer()` does.

+1. The Interactor has no knowledge of any external components except the Model.

+1. The Interactor is NOT aware that `saveCustomer()` will be run on a background thread.

+This last item is a bit fluid.
+There may be occasions when an Interactor method is designed to run on either the FXAT or a background thread and you'll need to keep away from doing certain things in either case.

 # Conclusion

 Connecting your application to the real world means that you have to cope with blocking API calls, and that means you have to use background threads to handle these connections.
 But multi-threading means concurrency and concurrency brings its own issues.
 This is unavoidable, as the GUI needs to remain active while external access is running, and just something you'll need to learn how to handle.

-Programmers are used to imperative programmer, where programs execute in a linear fashion and you always know how you got somewhere and the state of your application when you get there.
+Programmers are used to imperative programming, where programs execute in a linear fashion and you always know how you got somewhere and the state of your application when you get there.
 Reactive programming breaks this paradigm, and multi-threaded programming complicates it even more.
 It's not really difficult to cope with, but it takes some time to get used to the new way of thinking.